 If you chip, crack, or otherwise damage a tooth, you may benefit from emergency dental treatment.
-The team of expert dentists at RenovaSmiles, in Manassas, Falls Church, and Woodbridge, Virginia, proudly offers a full suite of emergency dental treatments, including care for lacerations, knocked-out teeth, and oral abscesses.
+The team of expert dentists at RenovaSmiles, in Manassas, Falls Church, Woodbridge, and Arlington, Virginia, proudly offers a full suite of emergency dental treatments, including care for lacerations, knocked-out teeth, and oral abscesses.
 If you or a loved one require emergency dental treatment, call the office nearest you or click the online booking tool to request your appointment today.

 Emergency dental treatment is a branch of oral health care designed to diagnose and care for dental emergencies.

 If you damage, dislodge, or lose a permanent tooth, it’s important to act as quickly as possible.
 Making it to RenovaSmiles within an hour of your accident could mean the difference between saving and losing a tooth

 At RenovaSmiles, the team provides full-service emergency dental treatment.
 The team regularly diagnoses and treats:

 - Knocked-out teeth